yashm0910/backend_journey/rest_api.md

 -  Built needful methods for each kind of request for both products and collections
 -  built class based view for products

+Mixins - they are the tools that used to encapsulate particular set of code [upper explanation] -generic views/class based views -concrete classes that combine one or more mixins -viewsets are combination of multiple generic views